-If you want to enable ECS Server for High Availability after installing ECS, then you must proceed with this section.
-If you do not want to enable ECS HA, you can safely ignore this section.
-You must review the note section and unserstand the ECS Server scenarios that are supported before you proceed to the next section.
+ECS Server High Availability (HA) is not enabled by default - you must enable it after installing ECS.
+If you do not wish to enable ECS HA, you can safely ignore this section.
+If you are enabling ECS HA, you should review the following notes and supported ECS Server scenarios before proceeding.